Nusantasty/machinelearning/README.md

 ### Get Recipes

-Employs TF-IDF vectorization and cosine similarity to recommend recipes based on the ingredients available at home.
+Applies TF-IDF vectorization and cosine similarity to recommend recipes based on the ingredients users have at home.

 1. User Inputs: